Kac-Moody symmetric spaces: Complex Kac--Moody algebras and their Weyl groups

 In particular, $\mathfrak{g}$ is the colimit of the amalgam of Lie algebras consisting of its standard subalgebras $\mathfrak{g}_i$, $\mathfrak{g}_{i,j}$ of rank one and two. \end{theorem}

 \begin{proof} See \cite{GabberKac81}, \cite[Theorem~9.11]{Kac90} plus \cite[Remark~1.5]{Kac90}. \end{proof}

-The presentation of $\mathfrak{g}$ from the preceeding theorem is called the \Defn{Gabber--Kac presentation}.
-Of course, one obtains a presentation of $\overline{\mathfrak g}$ by adding the elements of $\mathfrak c$ as relators to the Gabber--Kac presentation.
+The presentation of $\mathfrak{g}$ from the preceding theorem is called the \Defn{Gabber--Kac presentation}.
+Of course, one obtains a presentation of $\ol{\mathfrak g}$ by adding the elements of $\mathfrak c$ as relators to the Gabber--Kac presentation.

 \begin{notation} Since $\mathfrak h = \sum_{i = 1}^n \C \check \alpha_n$, one can define a real form $\mathfrak a$ of $\mathfrak h$ by setting

 Dually, also define a subspace $V \subset \mathfrak h({\bf A})^*$ by